vemonet/rdflib-endpoint/README.md

 pip install rdflib-endpoint
 ```

-If you want to use [oxigraph](https://github.com/oxigraph/oxigraph) as backend you can install with the optional dependency:
+If you want to use [oxigraph](https://github.com/oxigraph/oxigraph) as backend triplestore you can install with the optional dependency:

 ```bash
 pip install "rdflib-endpoint[oxigraph]"
 ```

-> ⚠️ Oxigraph and oxrdflib do not support custom functions, so it can be only used to deploy graphs without custom functions.
+> ⚠️ Oxigraph and `oxrdflib` do not support custom functions, so it can be only used to deploy graphs without custom functions.

 ## ⚡️ Quickly serve RDF files via a SPARQL endpoint

 Use `rdflib-endpoint` as a command line interface (CLI) in your terminal to quickly serve one or multiple RDF files as a SPARQL endpoint.

-You can use wildcard and provide multiple files, for example to serve all turtle, JSON-LD and nquads files in the current folder:
+You can use wildcard and provide multiple files, for example to serve all turtle, JSON-LD and nquads files in the current folder you could run:

 ```bash
 rdflib-endpoint serve *.ttl *.jsonld *.nq
 ```

-> Access the YASGUI SPARQL editor on http://localhost:8000
+> Then access the YASGUI SPARQL editor on http://localhost:8000

-If you installed oxigraph you can use it as backend triplestore, it is faster and supports some functions that are not supported by the RDFLib query engine (such as `COALESCE()`):
+If you installed with the Oxigraph optional dependency you can use it as backend triplestore, it is faster and supports some functions that are not supported by the RDFLib query engine (such as `COALESCE()`):

 ```bash
 rdflib-endpoint serve --store Oxigraph "*.ttl" "*.jsonld" "*.nq"